Congratulations on finishing your book. Here

 an author biography, Index, list of author’s work instead of in the front

-matter, Notes of material from the text, References, Appendixes, Contact
+matter, Notes of material from the text, References, Appendixes, Further reading suggestions, Call to Action, Contact

 information for referenced organizations, Discussion Guide, Interviews with the